Why should kids have all the fun? Here are advent calendars for you and some for kids!

 Kids advent calendars

-My daughters have made the decisions here.
+My kids have made the decisions here.
 They want them all, but of course, it’s not practical!

 Lego has a huge range of advent calendars.
 I found the best prices were with Catch.
 I love the LEGO ones because you can do so much with them.
 We play with LEGO all the time and have a huge collection so options like this work well for us.
 The hardest part is choosing which one!